-- 2.3.1 The Trust Operations Manager (TOM) will receive relevant information, monitor the implementation of policies and procedures and to feedback Health and Safety issues and identify actions to the Board of Trustees. - 2.3.2 The TOM will meet with the Support Services Manager or equivalent half termly to ensure consistency and adherence of the policy and procedures across schools in the Trust and discuss any health and safety issues.
+- 2.3.1 The Trust Operations Manager (TOM) will receive relevant information, monitor the implementation of policies and procedures and to feedback Health and Safety issues and identify actions to the Board of Trustees.
+The TOM is responsible for overseeing local level implementation of this policy and procedures. - 2.3.2 The TOM will meet with the Support Services Manager or equivalent half termly to ensure consistency and adherence of the policy and procedures across schools/academies in the Trust and discuss any health and safety issues.